Two-variable polynomials with dynamical Mahler measure zero: A detailed study of and

 This will allow us to completely understand the choices for both $L$ and $\tilde{f}$, modulo the calculation of $j(f^n_\beta)$, as soon as we have identified suitable seed polynomials $g$.
 In the linear case, we may take $g(z) = z$.
 The following result, a form of Ritt's theorem \cite{Ritt} as it appears in Boyce \cite{Boyce}, tells us how to proceed in the nonlinear case:

-\begin{thm}\cite{Julia,Ritt} If two polynomials $f$ and $g$ commute, then up to composition with a linear polynomial, either both are power functions, both are Chebyshev polynomials, or both are iterates of the same polynomial. \end{thm}
+\begin{thm}\cite{Julia,Ritt} If two polynomials $f$ and $g$ commute under composition, then up to conjugation with the same linear polynomial, either both are power functions, both are Chebyshev polynomials, or both are roots of unity times iterates of the same polynomial (in which case the roots of unity themselves will commute with the latter polynomial). \end{thm}

-Since we are assuming that $f(z)$ is not conjugate to either $z^d$ or $\pm T_d(z)$, in the nonlinear case we may then take $g(z)$ to be a polynomial of minimal degree, some iterate of which is equal to $f(z)$.
+Since we are assuming that $f(z)$ is not conjugate to either $z^d$ or $\pm T_d(z)$, in the nonlinear case we may then take $g(z)$ to be a polynomial of minimal degree, some iterate of which is equal to $f(z)$ or to $f(z)$ times a root of unity that commutes with $g$.
 Note that such a polynomial will commute with all iterates of $f$, and will have minimal degree among all nonlinear polynomials which commute with any iterate of $f$.

 We now wish to determine, for a fixed monic polynomial $f(z)$, what values are taken by the quantity $j(f^n_\beta)$.
 It will simplify the notation to index the coefficients of $f^n_\beta$ in order of decreasing degree, so we denote by $c_{n, i}$ the degree-$(d^n - i)$ coefficient of $f^n_\beta$; note that $c_{n, 0} = 1$ and $c_{n, 1} = 0$ for all $n$.
 Let $r$ denote the greatest common divisor of those indices $i$ for which $c_{1, i} \neq 0$.
 As $\gcd(d - 1, d - i - 1) = \gcd(d - 1, i)$ for any $i$, we have $j(f_\beta) = \gcd(d - 1, r)$.